 copy_term(+Term, -Copy, -Body)

-will reinstate blocked goals and attributes on the variables in Copy
+will reinstate equivalent attributes on the variables in Copy.

 is_mutable/1has been renamed to